collective/collective.taskqueue/README.rst

    from collective.taskqueue import taskqueue taskqueue.add('/Plone/path/to/my/view')

+Tasks are queued (and consumed) after a successful transaction.

 By default, ``taskqueue.add`` copies headers from the current requests to the asynchronous request.
 That should be enough to authenticate the requests as the same way as the current request was authenticated.
 Alternative authentication